pierreai-me/learn-fastapi-aync/README.md

 ## Results

 ### Summary

+As expected, large requests (25 MB) significantly delay small requests when running a single worker.
+Using 4 workers solves the issue for small requests w/o the need for additional improvements (check out p95).
+NOTE - This is using a **new** httpx client on every call.

+The two endpoints are:
+- `/ping`: BaseModel
+- `/pong`: Request + orjson + read body in chunks

 | Request Size | Workers  | Endpoint | Count | Min | Median | Mean | p90  | p95  | p99  | Max  |
 |--------------|----------|----------|-------|-----|--------|------|------|------|------|------|